szjani/predaddy/README.md

  - The constructors are changed in all message bus implementations since they use the same `FunctionDescriptorFactory` for closures as the `MessageHandlerDescriptorFactory` for methods.
  - `TransactionSynchronizedBuffererInterceptor` has been introduced thus `EventBus` does not extends `Mf4PhpMessageBus` anymore.
- - Both `EventBus` and `CommandBus` now register theirs default interceptors in the constructor and do not override the `setInterceptors` method.
+ - Both `EventBus` and `CommandBus` now register their default interceptors in the constructor and do not override the `setInterceptors` method.
 If you want to register other interceptors, it's your responsible to register all default interceptors if required.
+ - Abstract message classes have been renamed and use `Abstract` prefix instead of `Base` suffix (eg. `EventBase` -> `AbstractEvent`).
+ - Event Sourcing support with a built-in Doctrine implementation of `EventStore`.
+ - Commands can be passed directly to the aggregate roots with `DirectCommandBus`.
+ - Event and aggregate serialization can be customized with any `Serializer` implementation.
+ - Events are not posted to the `EventBus` from the aggregate, it is managed by the repository when you are saving the aggregate.

 ### 1.2